JhonathaRicardo/IAS/README.md

 * [Reference](#reference)

 ## Introduction
   The development of diagnostic tools is significant for a better understanding of laser-plasma interactions [[1]](#reference).
 An accurate diagnostic is crucial, as instabilities in both target and laser pulses can result in low reproducibility of processes and impair the quality of the intended interaction [[2]](#reference).
 Among the various non-perturbing optical methods that can be used to diagnose a gaseous target [[3-6]](#reference), interferometry is a very accurate technique capable of quantifying tiny optical path differences and, therefore, suitable for measuring density variations of gases [[7, 8]](#reference) and laser-induced plasmas [[1]](#reference).
-The main drawback of the technique is that returns the integrated phase along the light path, requiring deconvolution methods for retrieving the target density profile.
+The main drawback of the technique is that it returns the integrated phase along the light path, requiring deconvolution methods for retrieving the target density profile.
 The software IAS was developed due to the need for a new diagnostic tool to aid in the characterization of supersonic gas jets, vapor, and plasmas, quickly and reliably.
 It is a compilation of two other software developed by our research group: *Interferometry Analysis - Gas-Jet* and *Interferometry Analysis - LIP*.
-IAS as a part of two complementary works:
+IAS is a part of two complementary works:
   - Studies to implement a laser-plasma accelerator infrastructure laser isotopic separation at the Nuclear and Energy Research Institute (IPEN), in Brazil.
   - Studies to implement a laser isotopic separation process for nuclear medicine application in the project of Brazilian Multipurpose Reactor (RMB).